-Gorgeous park that has the Black River as it’s centerpiece and is stunning in the fall.
+Gorgeous park that has the Black River as its centerpiece and is stunning in the fall.

 3.7 miles.
 The trail surface is mostly easy but the trail along the river can be rough in sections, with large roots and rocks to negotiate.

-- Shorter: The hike detailed below tries to make the longest available in the park with the least back-tracking… but it’s very easy to make shorter hikes and we’ve noted some options in the route below.
+Shorter | The hike detailed below tries to make the longest available in the park with the least back-tracking… but it’s very easy to make shorter hikes and we’ve noted some options in the route below. |

 Our two cents: